site.btaMedia Review: August 29

 24 Chasa has a story about a video posted on social media by Bulgarian singer Diona on Wednesday that shows her promoting a snortable powdered substance marketed as an energy booster.
 In a position released later in the day, the Health Ministry says that it has not authorized the product, noting that its legal classification and ingredients are unclear, and it could pose a health risk if overused.
 The Commission for Consumer Protection fined the company selling the product.
 In the article, the daily recalls that Diona was arrested for drug driving earlier this year after testing positive for cocaine.
 The topic is also covered by Telegraph.

 Appearing on the bTV morning show, psychologist and therapist Ina Antonova spoke about the dangers of energy drink intake.
 She noted that it can lead to mental health problems: increased anxiety, panic attacks, and sleep disturbances in children.
-Addition expert Zhelyaz Turlakov also commented on the topic on the BNT show.
+Addiction expert Zhelyaz Turlakov also commented on the topic on the BNT show.

 CULTURE